Theory of quasiparticle interference in Kitaev quantum spin liquids

-\emph{Results for fast hopping.}---We first discuss the conductance spectrum at fast hopping, $t\gg K$, for a clean system with no defects.
+\emph{Results for fast hopping.}---We first discuss the conductance spectrum at fast hopping, $t\gg K$, {which is the most relevant regime for real materials}.
 In a clean system, the differential conductance is identical for all sites, and we can thus drop the site index $\bm r$ from each density of states (DOS) in Eqs.~(\ref{eq:ldos_conv})-(\ref{eq:spinon_ldos}).
 According to Eq.~(\ref{eq:ldos_conv}), the electron DOS ${\rho}(E)$ is then a convolution of a graphene-like chargon DOS ${\rho}_C(E)$ and a spinon DOS $\rho_S(E)$ with two components: a graphene-like contribution coming from matter fermions, and a sharp peak at energy $E_V \approx 0.26K$ corresponding to vison pairs.
 The full range of ${\rho}(E)$ is plotted in Fig.~\ref{fig:diff_defects_defs}(b); ${\rho}(E)$ follows ${\rho}_C(E)$ with bandwidth $\Lambda_C \approx 0.356 t$ and a graphene-like structure including a linear node in the center and two Van Hove singularities around it.
 To understand this result, we first notice that $\Lambda_C \gg \Lambda_S$ for $t \gg K$.
 Hence, for any $E \gg \Lambda_S$, we can approximate the chargon LDOS with a constant in Eq.~(\ref{eq:ldos_conv}) (since $E'<\Lambda_S\ll E$) to obtain

 where we use a sum rule for the spinon LDOS in the last step.
 Therefore, we find ${\rho}(E) \sim {\rho}_C(E)$ at $E \gg \Lambda_S$.
 For $E < \Lambda_S$, in contrast, ${\rho}(E)$ plotted in Fig.~\ref{fig:diff_defects_defs}(c) exhibits a pronounced step at $E \approx E_V \approx 0.26K$.
 Furthermore, its derivative, $\partial{\rho}(E)/\partial E$ [see inset of Fig.~\ref{fig:diff_defects_defs}(c)], appears to follow $\rho_S(E)$ [see Fig.~\ref{fig:diff_defects_defs}(d)] with a sharp peak at $E \approx E_V$ originating from vison pairs and a much broader peak at $E \approx 2K$ corresponding to the matter-fermion Van Hove singularity.
 To understand this correspondence between $\partial{\rho}(E)/\partial E$ and $\rho_S(E)$, we differentiate Eq.~(\ref{eq:ldos_conv}),